nadar93/IMC-DataScience/README.md

-# Project Title
+# IMC-DataScience Project 2018

-One Paragraph of project description goes here
+This is a class project for IMC Data Science class with Pouya Yousefi.
+The project consists of two django applications (one for UI and the other for API) running on separate docker images.
+The docker images are built and run using docker-compse.
+The project also consists of a machine learning model that predicts purchses of users based on their social constructs (age, city, marital status) during Black Friday.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

-What things you need to install the software and how to install them
+There are two "start" shell scripts in the following directories, make sure the their EOL conversion is set to UNIX (LF):
+* /HandleRequests
+* /MainGUI

+After that, run

 ```
-Give examples
+docker-compose build
 ```

 ### Installing